dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_coordinator_inner.md

 Encryption keys facilitate secure data transfer between accounts on the Ika by ensuring that sensitive information remains confidential during transmission.
 Each address on the Ika is associated with a unique encryption key.
-When an external party intends to send encrypted data to a particular account, they use the recipient’s encryption key to encrypt the data.
+When an external party intends to send encrypted data to a particular account, they use the recipient's encryption key to encrypt the data.
 The recipient is then the sole entity capable of decrypting and accessing this information, ensuring secure, end-to-end encryption.